Semi denting points and related notions in Banach spaces: Introduction

-A classical refinement of the properties RNP, CPCP, and SR guarantees well-behaved extremal structures of closed bounded convex sets in terms of denting point, Point of Continuity and Small Combination of Slice point, respectively (for details, see \cite {GGMS}).

-\begin{definition} \cite{DU, FHHMZ, GGMS} Let $X$ be a Banach space and $C$ be a bounded subset of $X$.
-We say that a point $x_0\in C$ is called {\it denting point} (resp. {\it Point of Continuity} (PC), {\it Small Combination of Slice point} (SCS point)) of $C$ if for every $\varepsilon > 0$, there exists a slice (resp. weakly open set, convex combination of slices) $S$ of $C$ such that $x \in S \subset B(x_0,\varepsilon)$.
-Analogously, one can define their $w^*$-counterparts in dual space by considering $w^*$-slices, $w^*$-open sets and convex combinations of $w^*$-slices, respectively. \end{definition}
+\begin{definition} \cite{CL, BS4} We say that a point $x_0\in C$ is a {\it semi denting point} (resp. {\it semi Point of Continuity} (semi PC), {\it semi Small Combination of Slice point} (semi SCS point)) of $C$ if for every $\varepsilon > 0$, there exists a slice (resp. weakly open set, convex combination of slices) $S$ of $C$ such that $S \subset B(x_0,\varepsilon)$.
+Analogously, one can define their $w^*$-counterparts in the dual spaces by considering $w^*$-slices, $w^*$-open sets and convex combinations of $w^*$-slices, respectively. \end{definition} It is well known that $X$ has RNP (resp.
+CPCP, SR) if and only if every closed bounded convex set has arbitrarily small slices (resp. weakly open sets, small combination of slices).
+See \cite{DU} and \cite{GGMS} for more details.